 Euro NymphsCzech Catnip

-The Czech Catnip is a deadly and versatile pattern that works exceptionally well in a variety of water conditions.
+The Czech Catnip is an effective and versatile pattern that works exceptionally well in a variety of water conditions.
 It is known for its realistic silhouette and enticing movement that consistently fools trout into taking a bite.

 Spring, Summer, Fall